noawe-boi/NoahsObsidianSync/English Grade 11 FA2.md

 ## George Floyd.
 ### Description
-While not a text from a specific author or outlet, the mainstream media coverage of George FLoyd's Death was
+While not a text from a specific author or outlet, the mainstream media coverage of George Floyd's Death was

 ### Differences in representation